MrGodzilla38/WorldResetter/README.md

 - **⚡ Faster restarts** — Deleting the old world used to happen one file at a time, which could take a while on large maps.
 Now it deletes everything at once using multiple CPU cores, so your server starts back up much faster — especially noticeable on SSD/NVMe drives.
 - **🪶 Lighter load per world** — You can lower the view distance and simulation distance just for this world, without affecting your other worlds.
 Small minigame maps don't need long render distances, so turning this down reduces lag with no downside.
 - **⏭️ Skip unnecessary generation** — If players never explore for loot, you can turn off village/stronghold generation entirely — this makes new worlds generate faster.

 ---

+## 🔄 Auto-Update

+WorldResetter checks the Modrinth API every 6 hours for new releases.
+OPs are notified on join when an update is available.
+Use `/wr version` to check manually and `/wr version update` to download and apply the update automatically.

+---